tm-sol/graph-execution/README.md

-# Graph Execution Model
+# Graph Execution

 This is a POC that establishes a mechanism by which multiple 'requirements' (things that need to be true in a cloud environment) can express their dependency on other Requirement types, and those dependencies be honoured in the execution order.
-It is the delivery for [AD-958](https://jira.dwp.gov.uk/browse/AD-958).

 ## Notes